andrewdoherty1/Marist-Capping/README.md

       port: 5432
     });

  b.
-Next, do the same thing as above to update the database connection on line 7 of the databaseCommsTest.js file. <br/>
+Next, do the same thing as above to update the database connection on line 7 of the databaseCommsTest.js file which is in the server folder. <br/>
   (Only do this step if you are interested in inserting media into the database).

  c.
 Navigate to line 140 in createAccount.html which is in client/pages. <br/>